Cash America to shut jewelry-only pawn shops in Mexico

-Sept 27 (Reuters) - Pawn and payday lender Cash America International Inc said it plans to close its jewelry-only pawn shops in Mexico and will operate only full-service pawn shops in the country, as it looks to cut losses.
+(Reuters) - Pawn and payday lender Cash America International Inc CSH.N said it plans to close its jewelry-only pawn shops in Mexico and will operate only full-service pawn shops in the country, as it looks to cut losses.

 The company said it had incurred a loss of about $8.3 million from its Mexico-based pawn operations for the six months ended June 30.